larryturner/diamondback/readme.rst

 types expressed in numpy arrays.
 Complex or real types are supported as appropriate.

-Diamondback is defined in subpackages of commons, filters, models, and transforms.
+Diamondback is defined in subpackages commons, filters, models, and transforms.

 `commons <https://larryturner.github.io/diamondback/diamondback.commons>`_